 What is Tekya?

 Tekya malware was discovered in February 2020 by Check Point Research, hiding in 56 apps that were downloaded over a million times.
 Most of these apps were games and puzzles aimed at children, although many of them were utilities apps such as calculators, cooking apps and translators.

 The apps themselves seemed innocent enough, with no malware code allowing them to bypass Google’s checks.
 However, the malware portion of the code was activated after the apps were downloaded, with the library updating after download.

-Once activated, Tekya used Google’s own ‘MotionEvent’ mechanism to hide it’s automated activity.
+Once activated, Tekya uses Google’s own ‘MotionEvent’ mechanism to hide it’s automated activity.
 This is the inbuilt code in Android that registers interactions with the device such as touches, pinching, swiping and other user gestures.